Hexagram 33遯Retreat

 — Legge (1882)

 Line 3 is the top of the lower trigram and the hexagram's sharpest warning. 係遯 — retreating bound.
-The actor wants to withdraw but is tied to something — a personal attachment, an unfinished obligation, a residual loyalty — that prevents the retreat from being clean.
+You want to withdraw but are tied to something — a personal attachment, an unfinished obligation, a residual loyalty — that keeps the retreat from being clean.
 The line names both the sickness and the peril, and then offers a single corrective inside the hexagram's symbolic vocabulary. 畜臣妾吉 — in nourishing servants and concubines, fortune.
-The instruction is not the modern moral content of the image; it is the structural point that fortune at line 3 lies only in tending small, dependent attachments rather than in extending the retreat into a domain it cannot complete.
+The instruction is not the modern moral content of the image; it is the structural point that fortune at line 3 lies only in tending the small, dependent attachments rather than in extending the retreat into a domain it cannot complete.

-For decision-makers this is the line of the founder whose retreat from the company is bound to the team members they cannot leave without severance fully funded, the executive whose departure is tangled with mentees whose careers they have to land before they go, the operator whose exit is held back by obligations whose discharge is the only honourable basis on which the withdrawal can proceed.
-The hexagram is not telling the actor to drop the ties.
-It is telling them to recognise that the retreat cannot be cleanly completed until the bound dependents have been provided for, and that the work of provision — small, domestic, unspectacular — is the only fortunate move available at this position.
-Line 3 is the line where the exit becomes patient about the dependents the retreat must take care of before it can finish.
+This is the line of the manager whose departure is bound to team members they cannot leave without landing them somewhere first, the teacher whose exit is tangled with students whose year they have to see through before they go, the family member whose withdrawal is held back by obligations whose discharge is the only honourable basis on which they can step away.
+The hexagram is not telling you to drop the ties.
+It is telling you to recognise that the retreat cannot be cleanly completed until the bound dependents have been provided for, and that the work of provision — small, domestic, unspectacular — is the only fortunate move available here.
+Line 3 is where the exit becomes patient about the dependents it must take care of before it can finish.

 好遯,君子吉,小人否。